g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 You can grab a copy of it from [here.]( https://github.com/itsKaspar/tomato) Thank you Kaspar <333

+# YOU NEED 7-ZIP INSTALLED FOR THE SCRIPT TO EXTRACT FFMPEG https://www.7-zip.org/

 # TODO

 • Auto-Download and Extract FFmpeg and the MPlayer version for HEVC [✔]